emidan19/deep-tempest/README.md

 [<img src="https://img.youtube.com/vi/ig3NWg_Yzag/maxresdefault.jpg" width="50%"/> ](https://www.youtube.com/watch?v=ig3NWg_Yzag)

-## Cite this work
+## How does it works? (and how to cite our work or data)

-If you found our work useful for your research, please consider citing our work as follows:
+You can find a detailed technical explanation of how deep-tempest works in the reference below.
+If you found our work or data useful for your research, please consider citing it as follows:

 ````
 @misc{fernández2024deeptempestusingdeeplearning,